What happens in estate administration if an executor has died?

 Appointing executors

+To avoid the complicated situation where your estate is left without an executor, it is advisable to appoint two executors in your Will and to review these appointments regularly.
 In the event that either of your executors becomes unwell, or the task of administering an estate is likely to be too complex or time-consuming for them to undertake, you should consider appointing a new executor in their place.
+If you would like to discuss your options, we would be happy to hear from you.

 Need help with Probate?